naksyn/Pyramid/README.md

 ##### base-tunnel-inj.py

 Insert SSH server, local port forward details details and HTTPS credentials in the upper part of the script and modify the sc variable using your preferred shellcode stager.
 Remember to tunnel your traffic using SSH local port forward, so the stager should have 127.0.0.1 as C2 server and the SSH listening port as the C2 port.

+##### base-DonPAPI.py

+Insert AD details and HTTPS credentials in the upper part of the script.

 #### Unzip embeddable package and execute the download cradle on target